yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 They have each reason to be happy with their new home.
 [Incorrect]

-# # RULE 02: “Both” and “not” cannot be used together.
+# RULE 02: “Both” and “not” cannot be used together.
 In such case, we can use

 “Neither...nor” which is used when we want to say that two or more things are not true.

-## Examples
+Examples:-
 Both Ram and Shyam are not going to visit this place.
 [Incorrect]
 Neither Ram nor Shyam is going to visit